fafadlian/similaritySearch_V3/README.md

 ## Installation
 To run this application, ensure you have Docker installed on your machine.

 1. Clone the repository to your local machine.
+You will need python 3.11 to run this project
 2. Navigate to the project directory.
 3. Install the required libraries ```` pip install requirements.txt ````
 5. Run the the following command: ````uvicorn run:app --host 0.0.0.0 --port 443 --log-level info````